NOAA-GFDL/fre-workflows/MR108_README.md

 sed -i 's/job runner = slurm/job runner = ppan_handler/' ~/.cylc/flow/global.cylc
 ```

-to make sure the change is picked up, do `module load cylc`. unload first and
+to make sure the change is picked up, do `module load cylc` (or `conda activate`).
-re-load if you need to. to confirm the change was picked up, the following command
+unload first and re-load if you need to. to confirm the change was picked up, the
+following command

 ```
 cylc config  | grep -A 1 -B 2 ppan_handler